 Your ring finger is the best choice when taking a home test, because it’s generally less calloused than the others.
 (If you’re giving a blood sample at your doctor’s office or a lab, consider using your non-dominant arm in the unlikely event of bruising.)

 Don’t worry if your first finger prick doesn’t produce enough blood volume.
-Only a few drops are needed for most tests, and imaware’s test kits include two lancets so you can take a second sample if necessary.
+Only a few drops are needed for most tests, and imaware’s test kits include mulitple lancets so you can take a second sample if necessary.
 Also called “fingerstick”, this finger-prick procedure is minimally invasive, low risk and significantly easier than accessing a vein.¹

 Take it easy (don’t squeeze-y)